 Jay Inslee is a fifth generation Washingtonian, born in 1951 to Frank, a biology teacher at Garfield and Sealth high schools, and Adele, who worked as a sales clerk at Sears and Roebuck.
 Jay grew up in White Center.
 He played competitive sports, and after graduating from Ingraham High School, married his high school sweetheart, Trudi.
 Jay and Trudi then spent nearly 20 years working and raising their three sons in the Yakima Valley, and are now proud grandparents to three toddlers.

-As governor, Jay will provide visionary leadership that not only strengthens our current industries, but also grows a new economy based on the clean-energy jobs of the future.
+As governor, Jay is providing forward-looking leadership that not only strengthens our current industries, but also grows a new economy based on the clean-energy jobs of the future.
 He's been focused on increasing funding for our schools and ensuring every child has access to an education that will help them be successful.
 And he's brought an innovative new focus to efficiency and transparency in state government.